datrz/its.damian/README.md

 The assignment involved:
 - Getting familiar with the dataset
-- Testing various model architecures
+- Testing various model architectures
 - Evaluating what parameters are helping the most when tuning the model
-- Augumenting the images, as provided dataset challenging
+- Augmenting the images, as provided dataset challenging